Living in Thailand with Kids: Real Costs & Family Life (2026)

 Are you thinking about moving to Thailand with your kids?
 Do you have doubts and don’t know what to expect?
 You’re not alone.

 Many families are looking to escape Western countries and create a better, more enjoyable life for their children.
 I’ve got you covered!
-We moved to Thailand in 2019 with our two-year-old daughter, and two years later, our second daughter was born there.
+We moved to Thailand in 2019 with our two-year-old daughter, and two years later, our second daughter was born here.

 In this article, I’ll share our experiences of living in Thailand with kids.
 I’ll help ease your fears and cover topics like transport, housing, safety, food, childcare, and education.
+Let’s go!

 Our Journey to Thailand